This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Given below is an example usage scenario and how the prerequisite mechanism behaves at each step.

 Step 1.
-The user executes add CS2103T y/2 s/1 g/IP
+The user executes add CS2103T y/2 s/1 g/IP command to add the module CS2103T in the module plan.

-is called to check if the prerequisites have been fulfilled in previous semesters.
-In this case, these are the Advanced Placement and Year 1 semesters, and the Module
+Step 2.
+When executing the add command, Module#checkPrerequisitesFulfilled(List<Module> list) is called to check if the prerequisites have been fulfilled in previous semesters.
+In this case, these are the Advanced Placement and Year 1 semesters, and the Modules in these semesters populate list.

 Step 3.
 ModCraft lets the user know if the prerequisites have not been fulfilled, and which prerequisites.
-Otherwise, it adds the module CS2103T
+Otherwise, it adds the module CS2103T to Year 2 Semester 1.

 Note: If the module is in the Advanced Placement, there are no other semesters to check.

 Step 5.
 ModCraft lets the user know if the prerequisites have not been fulfilled, and which prerequisites.
-Otherwise, it moves the module CS2103T
+Otherwise, it moves the module CS2103T to Year 1 Semester 2.

 The following sequence diagram shows how the prerequisite checking works: